-Subject to its cash management requirements and to the appropriate agreements9 being in place, the DMO may deal in short-term currency swaps with a tenor of up to twelve months.
-The
+Subject to its cash management requirements and to the appropriate agreements10 being in place, the DMO may deal in short-term currency swaps with a tenor of up to twelve months.
+The DMO may exceptionally also consider other transactions, such as forward rate agreements, interest rate swaps, and interest rate forwards or futures, in each case with a tenor of up to twelve months.
+All foreign currency exposures will be hedged back into sterling.

-8 At the time of publication the DMO uses the TBMA/ISMA Global Master Repurchase Agreement - 2011 Version.
+9 At the time of publication, the DMO uses the TBMA/ISMA Global Master Repurchase Agreement - 2011 Version.

-9 At the time of publication the DMO uses the ISDA Master Agreement - 1992 Version including the 1995 English Law Credit Support Annex.
+10 At the time of publication, the DMO uses the ISDA Master Agreement - 1992 Version including the 1995 English Law Credit Support Annex.